ICSA26-supplementary-material/edgeai.empirical-study.replication-package/thematic_analisys/study_artifacts/README.md

 - **How to Use This File**:

-  * Reconstruct the coding process with precision
-  * Audit the allocation of codes across fragments
   * Perform co-occurrence or cluster analyses
-  * Validate consistency across coders
   * Build network graphs of conceptual relationships
   * Trace every theme back to its empirical origins

-This file ensures that every guideline in the study ultimately connects to explicit, documented evidence.
+> This file ensures that every guideline in the study ultimately connects to explicit, documented evidence.

 ---